sara-nl/clouddocs/bootcamp-20180410/partA.markdown

 #### Import an appliance from the AppMarket

 SURFsara HPC Cloud provides ready-made `appliances` to their users.
 These appliances are available in the `Apps` option of the Storage menu in the HPC Cloud UI.
-This is meant to help users instantiating secure VM’s quickly.
+This is meant to help users instantiating secure VMs quickly.
 Proceed as follows:

 * Choose the Storage tab on the left menu of the screen and then _Apps_ option <i class="fa fa-cloud-download" aria-hidden="true"></i>.
 * Select the `appliance` **Ubuntu-16.04.4-Server (2018-04-01)** by clicking on the tick-box next to it.
 * Click on the OpenNebula button at the top of the screen.
 * A dialogue box will pop up asking you for a few details.
 Edit as follows:
   * Name: **Course Image**.
   * VM Template Name: **Course Template**.